GCord/GCord-Tracker/.github/ISSUE_TEMPLATE/feature_request.md

 Add a description

 **Alternatives?**
-Any alternatives you have tryed
+Any alternatives you have tried